The comprehension structure is one of the most iconic utilities in Python.

 What’s a Generator?

 Seems simple enough!
 The issue is each number in our original list produces a square that has to be stored in the new list which can create a big memory problem.
-It's easy to start creating variations of an already large list and use up memory.
+It’s easy to begin creating variations of an already large list and use up memory unnecessarily.

-With generators, the elements that would comprise the result aren't stored but instead the steps to produce them are kept in history.
-For our example, the generator would be an object that essentially contains "when I am called, I will iterate over the list of numbers and return the squared result for each number one at a time".
-With this, we never have to store all of the results at once.
-This is a good thing if you only need the results at runtime but bad if you want to keep the results.
+For our example, the generator would be an object that essentially evaluates “when I am called, I will iterate over the list of numbers and return the squared result for each number one at a time”.
+We never store all of the results at once, which is a good thing if you only need the results at runtime but not if you want to keep the results.

-The below graph shows how the memory allocation changes with increasing input list size.
-As you can see the generator has a constant amount of space used as it only has to keep the process stored whereas the list variant has to store a larger and larger list that scales directly with input size.
+The below shows how memory usage changes with increasing input list size.
+The generator has a constant amount of space used as it only has to keep the process stored whereas the list variant has to store a larger and larger list that scales directly with input size.

 Generator via Loops

-Let's look at the basic structure of a generator following our prior list comprehension examples.
+Let’s look at the basic structure of a generator based on our prior list examples.

 You might say this looks similar to the list and you would be right!
 The differences are that the generator we’re interested in is actually the returned product of calling this function.